hydro-informatics/hydro-informatics.github.io/_sources/documentation/glossary.md

   The hyporheic zone is the space under and along rivers where surface water and groundwater exchange takes place.
 The exchange processes of a functional, non-{term}`clogged <Clogging>` hyporheic zone are important for the ecosystem, in particular for fish spawning {cite:p}`boulton_hyporheic_1998`.

 Kolmogorov microscales
-  The Russian mathematician Andrey Nikolaevich Kolmogorov introduced the concept that the smallest scales of turbulence are similar for any turbulent flow (i.e. universal) {cite:p}`youschkevitch_kolmogorov_1983`.
+  The Russian mathematician Andrey Nikolaevich Kolmogorov introduced the concept that the smallest scales of turbulence are similar for any turbulent flow (i.e., universal) {cite:p}`youschkevitch_kolmogorov_1983`.
 According to this concept, the so-called Kolmogorov microscales, the {term}`turbulent kinetic energy <Turbulent kinetic energy>` dissipates to heat when viscosity dominates.
 The Kolmogorov microscales can be calculated for length, time, and velocity units as a function of the kinematic viscosity $\nu$, and the dissipation rate $\epsilon$ of {term}`turbulent kinetic energy <Turbulent kinetic energy>` (per unit mass).

   The Kolmogorov length scale $\eta_L$ is calculated as follows, and typically is in the order of 0.1-10 m$^{-3}$ {cite:p}`dey_fluvial_2014`: